petermuessig/ui5-webcomponents-enablement/README.md

 As shown in the terminal after executing this command, the app is then running on http://localhost:8080/index.html.
 A browser window with this URL should automatically open.

 (When using yarn, do `yarn start` instead.)

-## Debug the App

-In the browser, you can directly debug the original TypeScript code, which is supplied via sourcemaps (need to be enabled in the browser's developer console if it does not work straight away).
-If the browser doesn't automatically jump to the TypeScript code when setting breakpoints, use e.g. `Ctrl`/`Cmd` + `P` in Chrome to open the `*.ts` file you want to debug.

 ## Build the App